wrikka/wpackages/packages/design-pattern/README.md

 # design-pattern

-Pure functional design patterns library with TypeScript - includes all GoF patterns in functional style
+Pure functional design patterns library with Effect-TS - includes all GoF patterns in functional style

 ## Features

-- ✨ **Pure Functional** - All patterns implemented using pure functions
+- ✨ **Pure Functional** - All patterns implemented using pure, composable functions powered by Effect-TS.
-- 🎯 **Type-Safe** - Full TypeScript support with type inference
+- 🎯 **Type-Safe** - Full TypeScript support with robust type inference.
-- 🔥 **Tree-Shakeable** - Import only what you need
+- 🔥 **Tree-Shakeable** - Import only what you need, keeping your bundles small.
-- 📦 **Zero Dependencies** - Lightweight and fast
+- 🚀 **Effect-TS Powered** - Leverages the power of Effect-TS for robust error handling, context management, and asynchronous operations.
 - 🧪 **Well Tested** - Comprehensive test coverage
 - 📚 **Complete** - All 23 GoF design patterns